TheJacksonLaboratory/HPOworkbench/docs/index.rst

 has a series of functions that can be used by collaborators to review and make suggestions for extending, correcting, or otherwise revising the HPO or the disease annotations.

-HPO Workbench can be used to browser the HPO ontology; information about each term is shown including the definition, comments, and synonyms (if any).
+HPO Workbench can be used to browser the HPO hpoOntology; information about each term is shown including the definition, comments, and synonyms (if any).
 If the term is used to annotate diseases in the HPO database, then a list of diseases is shown.
 Additionally, diseases can be visualized, and all HPO terms that annotate that disease are shown according to affected system.